 Therefore, if you are ready to be a parent you should be ready as well to be a responsible adult.
 Having said that, you should know the most important thing your beloved fur needs, to secure their health.

 According to American Pet Pet Products Association’s National Pet Owners Survey, a regular vet check-up visit will cost around $215 for dogs and $170 for cats.
 If your pet needs to undergo surgery, expect an average of $230 for cats and $450 for dogs.
 But this is just the average range.
 It can go up to thousands of dollars if your pet needs surgery for a broken bone.
 But of course, the amount will still vary depending on your pet’s overall health condition.
-Bottom line is, if you have an uninsured pet, you always need a huge amount of money that you can get any time.
+Bottom line is, if you have an uninsured pet, you always need a huge amount of money that you can get at any time.

 How a Pet Insurance Works?

 If you already have Homeowners or Auto Insurance, you surely wonder if Pet Insurance also works the same.
 But unlike the others, pet insurance is typically reimbursement-based.
 Like renters insurance, it is month-to-month basis.
 Usually, you just need to pay a monthly premium to your insurer.
 Depending on the coverage that you choose will be your deductibles, conditions covered, reimbursement rate, and your maximum payout.
-Also, most of the pet insurance providers will reimburse you directly and not the veterinarian.
+Also, most of pet insurance providers will reimburse you directly and not the veterinarian.
 But insurance companies have different rules, it is best to still ask your insurance agent about this matter.

 In case of a vet visit, here is the step-by-step list of how it works: